Venezuela's Guaido to lead convoy to Colombia border to receive aid

 On Wednesday, Maduro’s socialist administration said it had closed the country’s maritime border with the Dutch Caribbean islands of Aruba, Curacao and Bonaire, after Curacao’s government said it would help store aid destined for Venezuela.

+Colombia expelled five Venezuelans from Cucuta for “carrying forward activities which attack citizen security and social order,” its migration agency said in a statement late on Wednesday.

+“We know there is interest by the Maduro dictatorship in affecting national security because of coming events,” agency directors Christian Kruger added in the statement.

-Reporting by Angus Berwick; Editing by Bernadette Baum
+Reporting by Angus Berwick' additional reporting by Julia Symmes Cobb in Bogota; Editing by Bernadette Baum and Bill Trott